jon-jacky/Piety/threads/README.md

 - **tm.py**: script that loads modules for threading experiments, including editors, *writer*, *timers*, classes and functions from *threading*, and then starts our custom *pysh* Python interpreter.

-- **writer.py**: Functions that put text into sked buffers and edsel windows, intended to be called from background tasks.
-Code here also restores the cursor to the correct location in the *pysh* Python command line,   or in a display editing window, after a background task updates another window.

-- **writer.txt**:  Notes on *writer.py*.

 Revised Jun 2024